Advice for Parents: Dealing with Kids’ Dental Fears

 Addressing their concerns and fears

 Encourage your child to express their fears and concerns.
 Addressing these anxieties head-on can help build trust and alleviate apprehension.
+In some cases, pediatric sedation may be necessary and a possible when a child cannot manage extreme anxiety or is uncooperative.

 Positive Reinforcement